akrinos/akrinos.github.io/_pages/about.md

 ### Microbial community ecology

 Arianna considers herself a microbial ecologist and a computational scientist.
 What does this mean?
-Arianna's goal is to understand the role of eukaryotic phytoplankton and their other microbial consortia in ecosystems, and how these roles affect accounting of nutrients and other resources.
+Arianna's goal is to understand the role of eukaryotic phytoplankton and other microbial consortia in ecosystems, and how these roles affect accounting of nutrients and other resources.

 <center> <p align="center" style="max-width:60%;">
   <img src="../images/protist_ecology_axes.png" />